esrlabs/bake/documentation/tips_and_tricks/qac.rst

 - *--compile-only* will be automatically added
 - *--rebuild* will be automatically added

-The output will be filtered per default (e.g. some warnings) .
+The output will be filtered per default (warnings) .
 To get unfiltered output, write:

 .. code-block:: console

-    bakeqac <options> --qacnofilter
+    bakeqac <options> --qacnomsgfilter

 Step 3: view
 ------------